phpscott/open-source/FilmhubIngestor/README.md

 The following modules are installed on the working Linux system.

-**Bolded** are items that should be verified is installed for this script to work.
+**Bolded** are items that should be verified as installed for this script to work.

 **[PHP Modules]**
 - bz2